 If a pupil has continued to make inadequate progress despite high quality teaching.
 The SENDCo will work with the Class Teacher to work through a cycle of the Assess, Plan, Do Review model.
 The child would be expected to go through at least one cycle of this before being put onto the Send register.
 Parents would be informed and would work with the class teacher and SENDCo to improve the outcomes for their child.

-The named persons responsible for SEND, our SENDCo (Special Educational Needs and Disabilities Co-ordinator), is Mrs Cooper
+The named persons responsible for SEND, our SENDCo (Special Educational Needs and Disabilities Co-ordinator who is also the Assistant Principal), is Mrs Rose

 The SEND information report and SEND policy set out our approach and provision for pupils with SEND.